neoniv-fr/brest-mcp-server/README.md

 Proxy server listening on port 3000
 🔍 MCP Inspector is up and running at http://localhost:5173 🚀
 ```
+## Tools
+If you want to discut with an AI agent using the Brest MCP Server, you can use the client provided in the `tools` directory.
+    ```bash
+    uv run python tools/client.py src/server.py
+    ```

 ## Development
 For developers wishing to contribute or work on advanced features, follow these additional steps: